contao/docs/docs/dev/getting-started/starting-development.md

 ### Contao Configuration & Translations

 Contao has its own configuration files in the form of PHP arrays, as well as translation files in the form of either PHP arrays or in an XLIFF format.
+These files are generally defined within the `contao/` folder of your project's root directory (or `app/Resources/contao/` in Contao **4.4**).

 | File/Directory             | Explanation                                                       |
 | -------------------------- | ----------------------------------------------------------------- |